creek-service/creek-platform/metadata/README.md

 > Future plans are to support a mode where owned resources are created by an initialization tool, prior to deployment.
 > See [issue-68][2].

+The owned resource types provided by extensions will define helper methods to obtain an unowned descriptor from an owned one.
+For example, the `OwnedKafkaTopicOutput` has a `toInput` method to obtain an unowned `KafkaTopicInput`.

 ##### Unowned Resources

 Resources tagged with the `UnownedResource` interface are conceptually owns by another service.

 For example, services generally consume Kafka the _owned_ output topics of upstream services.
-Therefore, the service's descriptor will define an _unowned_ descriptor for such resource, e.g. defining the topic name, key & value types, partition count, etc. The unowned descriptor is created by calling `toInput` on the owned descriptor.
+Therefore, the service's descriptor will define an _unowned_ descriptor for such resource, e.g. defining the topic name, key & value types, partition count, etc.

 When the service starts, Creek will _not_ initialize unowned resources.

+Unowned resource types provided by extensions should not normally be directly created.
+Instead, the unowned descriptor should be created by calling an appropriate helper method on the owned resource.
+For example, an unowned `KafkaTopicInput` is obtained by calling `toInput` on the associated `OwnedKafkaTopicOutput`.

 ##### Shared Resources

 Resources tagged with the `SharedResource` interface are conceptually not owned by any service.